Members of the Gunnera genus are hardy perennials that can reach up to 1.8 metres in height, and are often wider.

 They have very large leaves that are both lobed and toothed.

 The flowers grow to be cone shaped and may be red, yellow or green.
-A commonly grown member of Gunnera is Prickly Rhubarb.
+A commonly grown member of the genus is Prickly Rhubarb.

 Gunnera by saxifrage.